 With EXIM's export credit insurance in hand, Collection 2000 was able to recoup 95% of its loss.
 Additionally, as a small, women-owned business, Collection 2000 is able to continue to compete internationally with no fear.
-Collection 2000 continues to offer wrong.
+Collection 2000 continues to offer competitive payment terms to its foreign buyers with the peace of mind that it will get paid if anything goes wrong.